International-Data-Spaces-Association/IDS-testbed/Testbed/CurrentStateOfThings.md

 ### DAPS interoperability
 We got a response from the author of the testbed DAPS with a work around to the issue.
 Currently the DAPS expects the "aud:" to be the url of the DAPS itself, but according to the IDS-Framework the "aud:" is "idsc:IDS_CONNECTORS_ALL".
 This is wrong from a standards perspective, but we were provided with an environment variable to overcome this.

+Got an update on this matter yesterday (July 5th), working on it

 **AS SOON AS THE DAPS IN INTEROPERABLE WITH THE DSC AND THE MB, SICK WILL BE NOTIFIED**